TheCompletionsGroup/TCTUserManual/manuscript/UploadCheckSheet.md

 {#UploadCheckSheet}
 {#UploadPreservation}
 {#UploadProgressDocument}
-{#UploadAttachment}
-#Upload a Check Sheet, Preservation, Attachment, or Other Progress Document
+#Upload or Complete a Check Sheet, Preservation, or Other Progress Document

-You can save any type of progress-related document to the project, including checksheets, preservations, and attachments.
+When check sheets, preservations, or other progress-related documents have been signed off, they can be saved to the project, thus officially "completing" a task (such as a check sheet).
+Uploading these documents contributes to the progress of the project.

-1. From the Menu, click **Menu > Progress > Upload**.
+1. To complete a check sheet, preservation or other progress document, from the Menu, click **Menu > Progress > Upload**.
 ![Menu > Progress > Upload](images\MPRogressUpload.PNG)

-1. To select files, drag and drop the files from a Windows folder into the **Drop files here** box on the right, or click the **Browse** button to navigate to the file.
+1. Select files by dragging and dropping them from a Windows folder into the **Drop files here** box on the right, or click the **Browse** button to navigate to the file.
 ![Upload Progress Documents](images\UploadProgressDocs.png)

 The **Upload Date** defaults to today's date, but if necessary, you can choose another date.